ergonode/frontend/README.md

 Ergonode will be always full open-source project.
 Currently, the system is in the phase of product catalog stabilization and import.
 We invite all developers who want to develop a new quality of shopping experience with us, we are open to contributors and support, because the project is not developed by large team (we are small but  extraordinary team of designers, programmers and product managers).

-If you are a new developer and need help, feel-free to ask questions our core team on our [slack](http://ergonode.slack.com/):
+If you are a new developer and need help, feel-free to ask questions our core team on our [discord][discord] channel.

 `@Marcin Piwowarczyk` (product vision and strategy)